It is an American pastime and constitutional right to exercise free speech on public sidewalks.

 This clearly violates the freedom of speech, and it contradicts Supreme Court precedent from McCullen v.
 Coakley.
 In that case, the Court unanimously struck down a similar law in Massachusetts, saying that it violated the First Amendment.

 That’s why Alliance Defending Freedom (ADF) filed a lawsuit against the city.

 ADF attorneys first challenged the Pittsburgh law in federal court in September of 2014.

 In March of 2015, the U.S. District Court for the Western District of Pennsylvania refused to halt the unfair law and partially dismissed the lawsuit.
 So, ADF attorneys appealed the decision to the U.S. Court of Appeals for the Third Circuit.

 The Third Circuit said in June of 2016 that the lower court had failed to follow Supreme Court precedent.
 The court even said in its opinion that the Pittsburgh law “imposes the same kind of burden on speech” as the Massachusetts law struck down by the Supreme Court in McCullen.

-Despite this, the district court continued to uphold Pittsburgh’s anti-free speech zones in a ruling in November of 2017.
+Despite this, the lower court issued another ruling upholding Pittsburgh’s anti-free speech zones in November 2017.